-Born on September 8, 1910 in Le Vésinet, France, actor-director Jean-Louis Barrault was an important figure in French theater.
+Actor and director Jean-Louis Barrault was born on September 8, 1910, in Le Vésinet, France, and was an important figure in French theater.
 The son of a pharmacist, Barrault decided early on to pursue a career in the arts.
 He studied acting under Charles Dullin at the Theatre de l'Atelier.
 In 1931, he made his stage debut in a production of Volpone at Dullin's theater.

 With Dullin, Barrault learned about the art of pantomime.
 He also began to branch out creatively, creating his own theater adaptation (a pantomime play) of the William Faulkner novel As I Lay Dying in 1935.
 Around this time, Barrault appeared in his first film, Les Beaux Jours.
 His most famous movie role came in 1944's Les Enfants du Paradis, directed by Marcel Carné.
 As the mime Baptiste, Barrault won international acclaim.